 If only we could all get away with running around naked.

-When I started my toddler in nursery one day a week, it took me a while to get used to the ‘drop off’.
+When my toddler started nursery one day a week, it took me a while to get used to the ‘drop off’.
 She cried when dropping her off for a good few weeks.
 But as she started to get used to it and seemed to enjoy going in, I found I was still struggling and hated handing her over.

 And it fills my heart to bursting.